 The sizes and shapes of Spätzler range from long and lean to short and chubby.
 The people in Swabia often make the pasta by squeezing dough through the holes of a strainer or colander and boiling it.

-Although this fermented cabbage dish is a German creation, it actually originated in China.
+Although this side dish with cabbage as a main ingredient is a German creation, it actually originated in China.
 After Genghis Khan and the Mongolian tribes brought this dish to Europe, it eventually became an essential dish for the Germans in cold months.

 Instead of using rice wine like the Chinese, the Germans used salt to ferment the cabbage.
 This tangy and pungent side dish is commonly served with a variety of meat dishes.
 It also appears in casseroles and sandwiches.